-Before I examine three criticisms of the GOP tax reform proposal, I have three comments.
-First, I thrive on simplicity.
-Like the late Steve Jobs, I believe, “… Simple can be harder than complex; you have to work hard to get your thinking clean to make it simple.”
-Taxation can and should be simple.
-Nobody should need an expert to prepare his or her tax return.
+Before I examine three criticisms of the tax reform proposal, here are three comments.
+First, taxation can and should be simple.
+Nobody should need an expert to do his or her tax return.
+The late Steve Jobs said, “… Simple can be harder than complex; you have to work hard to get your thinking clean to make it simple.”

 - Big corporations win

 - The rich receive the largest savings

 - Adds around USD 1.5 trillion to the deficit

 GOP Tax Reform Doesn’t Mean Big Corporations Win